Dicklesworthstone/llm_aided_legal_discovery_bot/README.md

 ## Performance Considerations

 - Processing time scales with the number and size of input documents.
-- Parallel processing improves performance but may increase memory usage.
 - API rate limits may affect processing speed when using cloud-based LLMs.
-- Consider using a local LLM for faster processing and to avoid API costs for large document sets.

 ## Limitations and Future Improvements

 - Currently limited to text-based analysis; future versions could incorporate image and audio analysis.
 - Accuracy depends on the quality of the AI models used; regular updates to models can improve performance.
 - Could benefit from a user interface for easier configuration and result visualization.
-- Integration with legal case management software could enhance workflow efficiency.

 ## Contributing